Motirck/chat-app/README.md

 # ChatApp - .NET Real-time Chat Application

+# ⚠️📌 For a full architecture overview and developer guide, see docs/ARCHITECTURE.md. ⚠️📌

 A modern, real-time chat application built with ASP.NET Core, SignalR, and RabbitMQ featuring live messaging, user authentication with Identity, and stock quote integration.

 ## 🚀 Features